 You will not outplay a bigger and more resourceful opponent using their playbook.

-- A system for inbound marketing, marketing, CRM, sales, cms is not and in no way a substitute for marketing, CRM or a sales plan.
-A system is merely a tool to be used to enhance your reach, automate processes and increase efficiency in each process.
+- A system for inbound marketing, marketing, CRM, sales, CMS is not and in no way a substitute for marketing, CRM, or a sales plan.
+A system is merely a tool to be used to enhance your reach, automate processes, and increase efficiency in each process.

 “If the smaller lion were smart, it would attack the bigger lion when it was sleeping, in the dark.
-The Lion probably won’t, but a company should.
+The Lion won’t, but a company should.
 The smaller company will only win if it can even the odds some way.
 Changing the battleground, activities leading up to the fight anything that can tip the odds in the smaller companies favor.”